wallter/laravel-ai-code-analysis/README.md

 ## License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-sourced software licensed under the [Apache License 2.0](https://github.com/IQAndreas/markdown-licenses/blob/master/apache-v2.0.md).

+You may use, modify, and distribute this software under the terms of the Apache License.
+For more details, see the [LICENSE](LICENSE) file included in this repository.